 Massachusetts requires at least one year of experience working in the public sector.
 However, if you work in the private sector, you’ll need 3 years of experience.
 All work must be supervised by a licensed CPA.
 (If you’re applying for a license in Massachusetts, I suggest reading my article.
 It covers the requirements of a “non-reporting license” versus a “reporting license.”)

 Michigan wants CPA candidates to have at least 2,000 hours of experience in the public or private sector.
-Plus, a licensed CPA needs to verify your experience.
+Plus, a licensed and active CPA needs to verify your experience.

-Like many other jurisdictions, Minnesota CPA candidates need one year of experience.
+Like many other jurisdictions, starting in 2026, Minnesota CPA candidates need one year of experience if they have a master’s degree or a bachelor’s degree with 30 additional college hours.
 However, the CPA who verifies your experience must be licensed in Minnesota.

 Mississippi expects one year of experience under the direct supervision of a licensed CPA.
 Additionally, you must complete your experience within 3 years of passing the CPA Exam.

-Missouri requires at least 2,000 hours of experience in public or non-public accounting.
-Furthermore, you must fulfill your experience in 1-3 years.
+Missouri requires at least 2,000 hours of experience in public or non-public accounting (including industry, government, and academia, too).
+Furthermore, you must fulfill your experience in 1-3 years, and you can complete it via full-time or part-time CPA work.

 The state of New Jersey requires one year of public accounting experience with at least 1,750 hours under the direct supervision of a licensed CPA.

-To become a CPA in North Carolina, you’ll need one year of experience in public accounting under the direct supervision of a licensed CPA.
+To become a CPA in North Carolina, starting in 2026, you’ll need one year of experience in public accounting under the direct supervision of a licensed CPA if you have a master’s degree or 150 college credits (a bachelor’s degree with additional coursework).
 If you want, you can substitute teaching accounting at a college or university for 4 years.
 Or, you can work in any other aspect of accounting (outside of public accounting) for 4 years.

-The North Dakota board requires one year of experience.
+The North Dakota board requires 2,000 hours of experience that you must gain within 4 years.
 Plus, you must be able to prove your experience, and a licensed CPA must verify your work.

-Ohio expects one year of experience in public or non-public accounting that is verified by a supervisor.
+Starting in 2026, if you have a master’s degree with a concentration in accounting, Ohio expects only one year of experience in public or non-public accounting that is verified by a supervisor.
 If your supervisor is not a licensed CPA, you will need to have a second verifier who knows you, knows your work, and is a licensed CPA.
 (Additionally, I have more information about Ohio’s requirements here.)

-In Oklahoma, you must prove that you have at least 1,800 hours of accounting experience.
+In Oklahoma, you must prove that you have at least 2,000 hours of accounting experience.
 You can build up all of those hours in one year if you want.
-However, you can take up to 4 years to work the required number of hours.
 Furthermore, your experience should be in accounting, attestation, or taxation.

-If you have at least 150 credit hours from college, then you’ll need one year (or 1,600 hours) of work experience in public practice or industry, government, or academia.
-Plus, your work needs to have been completed within 5 years of applying for your CPA license.
+If you have a master’s degree in accounting or taxation, or at least an accounting bachelor’s plus 150 credit hours from college, then you’ll need one year of work experience in public practice or industry, government, or academia.

-The South Carolina board of accountancy expects at least one year of experience in public accounting.
-You can gain those hours working part-time if you like, but you’ll need at least 2,000 hours.
+The South Carolina board of accountancy expects at least one year of experience in public accounting if you have a master’s degree.

 Texas requires one year of full-time experience in “non-routine” accounting, like attest services (audits, compilations, reviews, etc.).
 Or, you can gain this experience in professional accounting services.
 These services could include issuing financial statements, providing consulting services, tax preparation, and other services.
 (I’ve outlined these services in this longer article).
 If you work part-time, you’ll need at least 2,000 hours that you must accumulate in less than 3 years.

 Vermont is another state that requires at least one year of experience for your CPA license.
 Plus, you must complete that experience under the direct supervision of a licensed CPA.
 In addition, you can gain this experience up to 4 years before or 4 years after you pass your CPA Exam.
 Your experience can be in public or non-public accounting.
-But, it must include at least 500 hours of attest functions.
-Of those 500 hours, at least 200 must include audit functions.
+But, it must include at least 500 hours of attest functions and at least 200 must include audit functions.
 (You can find an updated article about Vermont’s CPA requirements here.)

-Virginia requires at least 2,080 hours of experience.
+Starting in 2026, Virginia requires only 2,080 hours of experience if you have a master’s degree with an accounting concentration.
 If you budget your time, you could meet that goal within a year.
 Your supervisor must verify your hours.
 However, you don’t necessarily need a supervisor who is a licensed CPA.
 Plus, your work can be in public or non-public accounting or academia.

 West Virginia expects at least one year of experience that a licensed CPA verifies.
 Plus, you can count the hours you worked up to 4 years before you apply for your CPA license.